rwas2505/LeetCodeProblems/top-interview-150/hard/42. Trapping Rain Water/scratch.md

    - Peak if first non-matching height is less
 2. If first element is VALLEY
    - Traverse right until the first peak
      - First peak is the first height whose right neighbor is LESS than the current height
      - As you traverse
        - IF NOT P AND height == valley height THEN assign V
        - IF NOT P AND height > valley height THEN assign S
        - IF IS P THEN assign P
+   - After hitting the first peak, continue traversing and assigning properties
+     -
 3. If first element is PEAK
    - Traverse right until the first valley
    - First valley is the first height whose right neighbor is GREATER than the current height